Embrace the Planet Project Β· 2027

 Ernie Rodriguez

-Bringing nature-based education into classrooms and connecting students to the living world beyond their walls.
+Founder of Nature in the Classroom β€” bringing nature-based education into classrooms and connecting students to the living world beyond their walls.

-Grandma Joy & Brad
+Grandma Joy & Brad Ryan

 Leading the charge across generations β€” proof that this expedition belongs to everyone from every decade of life.